 Real estate transactions are subject to an extra tax in Finland, but first-time home buyers are often exempt.
 The deed of sale should always be prepared in writing, with one copy for the buyer and another for the seller.
 Banks and law firms can prepare deeds of sale in exchange for payment, if you are not using a real estate agent.

 When it comes to detached houses, there are two forms of property ownership: owning the land and the buildings on it, or owning the building and having a long-term lease agreement with the landowner.
 This second option is very common in Helsinki, as the city owns most of the land.

 As of 2020, citizens of non-EU/EEA countries who wish to buy real estate must receive permission from the state.
-See the Ministry of Defence for more details.
+See the Ministry of Defence website for more details.

 In a housing cooperative, you own a property and run it as part of a housing company (asunto-osakeyhtiö or taloyhtiö) along with the other owners.
 When you buy this kind of housing, you become a shareholder in the company.
 This means you are expected to participate in regular shareholder meetings to decide on things like rules, maintenance and renovations.

 It is very common in Helsinki for housing companies to take out loans to pay for fixing or updating the building.
 The shareholders (owners) must then pay their share of this loan, which is determined by the size of their unit.
 Owners pay back this debt in one of two ways: one-time or monthly payments.

 It is a good idea to check the renovation schedule before you buy a unit in a housing cooperative.
 A low price may signal a looming renovation.